-Originality or novelty is not, however, nearly as relevant in fashion, it seems – not even close.
-This is at least in part because so much of what we see on the runway or on e-shelves – whether it be the silhouette of a dress or the shape of a handbag for Spring/Summer 2018 or Spring/Summer 1988 – has already been done and shown and sold not only once, but several times over already.
+Originality or novelty is not, however, nearly as relevant in fashion, it seems.
+This is at least in part because so much of what we see on the runway or on e-shelves – whether it be the silhouette of a dress or the shape of a handbag for Spring/Summer 2018 or Spring/Summer 1988 – has already been done and shown and sold not only once-over, but several times already.

 Authenticity – Not Originality?

-With this in mind, the most striking excerpt from Ms. Prada on this topic is one in which she offers up a distinction between the arguably outdated notion of “originality” and the perhaps more apt metric for appraising the merit of modern fashion, something that inherently must rely on what came before: Authenticity, which she describes as “when you can add something of your own [to something already in existence] and push things forward.”
+With this in mind, the most striking excerpt from Ms. Prada on this topic is one in which she offers up a distinction between the arguably outdated notion of “originality” and the perhaps more apt metric for appraising the merit of modern fashion: authenticity, which she describes as “when you can add something of your own [to something already in existence] and push things forward.”

 This is what design is about, no?
 It is about advancing the state of fashion by creating garments and accessories that trump earlier iterations.
 This can be done, for instance, by amalgamating existing design elements into more temporally appropriate/wearable representations, in order to create something “new.”